abhiwand/atk/doc/source/ds_dflw.rst

 Clean The Data
 ==============

 Cleaning data involves removing incomplete, incorrect, inaccurate, or corrupted information from the data set.
-The BigFrame API should be used for this.
+The Frame API should be used for this.
 While these Python libraries do not support all Python functionality, they have been specifically designed to handle very large data sets, so when using some Python libraries, be aware that some of them are not designed to handle these very large data sets.

 .. warning::

-    Unless stated otherwise, cleaning functions use the BigFrame proxy to operate directly on the data, so it changes the data in the frame, rather than return a new frame with the changed data.
+    Unless stated otherwise, cleaning functions use the Frame proxy to operate directly on the data, so it changes the data in the frame, rather than return a new frame with the changed data.
     It is recommended that you copy the data to a new frame on a regular basis and work on the new frame.
     This way, you have a fall-back if something does not work as expected::

-        next_frame = BigFrame(last_frame)
+        next_frame = Frame(last_frame)

 In general, the following functions select rows of data based upon the data in the row.
 For details about row selection based upon its data see :doc:`ds_apir`